CanarysPlayground/Copilot-Prompts/README.md

 Design a JMeter test plan to load test the /api/tasks endpoint of a task management system.
 Simulate 100 concurrent users performing GET, POST, and DELETE requests over a 5-minute duration.
 Include assertions for response time < 2s and 95th percentile latency.

 Create a Postman collection with tests for a REST API that manages tasks: POST /tasks, GET /tasks, PUT /tasks/:id, and DELETE /tasks/:id.
 Include tests for status code, response time, and response structure.

+Create test cases that cover edge conditions for this login API including invalid tokens and expired sessions.

+Generate mock objects for this database repository to support isolated unit testing.

+Generate unit tests for this service method using jest and include both positive and negative scenarios.
+Improve this function and ensure consistent logging format across the file.

 ---